likhith10/Budget-App/README.md

 # Budget-App
-This App Shows the Monthly Remaining Budget After Incomes and Expenses
+This  Application Shows the Monthly Remaining Budget After Incomes and Expenses.
+Developed Using JavaScript